You'll need about one minute to read this article.

 sudo and root access to run any other commands is not available on the build VMs.

-If you need to install a later version or use a custom configuration, please take a look at this script.
+If you need to install a different version or use a custom configuration, please see this script.

-For example if you wanted to install 5.2.0 you would set the desired version as an environment variable in your project.
+For example if you want to install 6.0.0, set that version as an environment variable in your project or add this in the Setup Commands:

 jdk_switcher home oraclejdk8 jdk_switcher use oraclejdk8